Defense Ministry's push to fund research into dual-use technologies sparks ethics debate among scientists | The Japan Times

 To push universities in that direction, the Defense Ministry’s technology agency set up the National Security Technology Research Promotion Fund with ¥300 million ($2.7 million) in fiscal 2015 to finance basic research into technologies with both civil and military applications.

-In March, the Science Council brought up the Defense Ministry fund again in a statement that said it has “many problems” with the nation’s ability to soundly develop science, due in part to “significant government intervention” in research.
+In March, the Science Council brought up the Defense Ministry’s new fund again in a statement that said it has “many problems” with the nation’s ability to soundly produce science, due in part to “significant government intervention” in research.

 Opponents have said the statement effectively urges universities not to apply for money from the Defense Ministry’s fund.
 Even before the statement’s release, the controversy caused applications from universities, companies and other entities to plunge to 44 in fiscal 2016 — less than half the number received in the first year.